- More than two dozen countries have legalized same-sex marriage. More than half of these are in Western Europe.

 Support for same-sex marriage is weaker in Eastern Europe.
 A 2017 Pew Research Center poll found that support for legal recognition of same-sex marriage is 16 percent in Belarus and just 9 percent in Ukraine.
 Support in Poland and Hungary, which both have constitutional bans on same-sex marriage, is 32 percent and 27 percent, respectively.
 At least ten other countries in Central and Eastern Europe have such prohibitions.
 Hungary and the Czech Republic, however, do recognize same-sex partnerships; in 2018, a Budapest court ruled that same-sex marriages performed abroad must be recognized as partnerships.
 Estonia also allows civil unions, though popular support for same-sex marriage in the Baltic states is low.

 In 2013, Russia made it a crime to distribute “propaganda of nontraditional sexual relationships among minors.”
-More than a dozen people have been fined for violations, including participating in protests and sharing articles on social media.
+Dozens of people have been fined for violations, including participating in protests and sharing articles on social media.
 Human rights groups say the law is a tool for anti-LGBTQ+ discrimination, and Europe’s top human rights court ruled that it is illegal in June 2017; though the decision is binding, the court has few means to enforce it.
-In Chechnya, a semiautonomous republic within Russia, dozens of men suspected of being gay have been detained, tortured, and even killed since 2017 in a crackdown on the LGBT community; a new wave of detentions and killings was reported in late 2018.
+In Chechnya, a semiautonomous republic within Russia, dozens of men suspected of being gay have been detained, tortured, and even killed in two separate official crackdowns since 2017.

 Despite growing support for same-sex marriage in many European countries, divisions remain.
 While in 2015 Ireland became the first country in the world to legalize same-sex marriage through popular referendum, lawmakers in Northern Ireland defeated bills to legalize same-sex marriage five times.
 It was ultimately legalized in 2019, however, in a vote by the UK Parliament while Northern Ireland’s legislature was suspended.
 Croatians approved a constitutional ban on same-sex marriage in a 2013 referendum, though the country’s parliament allowed civil partnerships a year later.